Drugs & Medications - triazolam oral

-If overdose is suspected, contact a poison control center or emergency room right away.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include slowed breathing or a deep sleep from which you cannot be awakened.NOTES:

 Do not share this medication with others.
 It is against the law.

 As you get older, your sleep pattern may naturally change and your sleep may be interrupted several times during the night.
 Consult your doctor or pharmacist for ways to improve your sleep without medication, such as avoiding caffeine and alcohol close to bedtime, avoiding daytime naps, and going to bed at the same time each night.MISSED DOSE: